DataDog/integrations-extras/cloudaeye/README.md

 1. Create a [CloudAEye account](https://docs.cloudaeye.com/user-guide/tasks/register.html) if you do not already have one.

-- On successful registration, login to your cloudaeye account and add a **Datadog Integration**.
-Follow this [step-by-step guide](https://docs.cloudaeye.com/user-guide/integrations/datadog.html) to setup this integration.
+2. Log in to your CloudAEye account and add a **Datadog Integration**.
+Follow the [step-by-step guide](https://docs.cloudaeye.com/user-guide/integrations/datadog.html) in the CloudAEye docs to set up this integration.

   - To integrate your datadog account with CloudAEye, we usually require the following details.